Your last-last-last-minute cheat sheet on Monday's Eclipse of the Century

 When is the eclipse?

 The eclipse will take place on Monday, August 21.
-It'll start about 11 a.m.
-PST for West Coasters and 2 pm.
-ET for East Coasters.
+The total eclipse begins on the West Coast just after 10 a.m.
+PT and ends on the East Coast a little before 3 p.m.
+ET.

 Okay, but when is it in my area?